Mota Gharbi: Demographics

 The village has a population of 1,771 in 293 households, according to the Government of Punjab.

 Transport

 Three roads lead to Mota Gharbi village.
 The first road passes through Rohtas Fort from Dina Tehsil.
 The second road branches off GT Road near the Dina police station and goes through Khukha.
 The third road also begins at GT Road, at the main Choke (Mangla), heads toward the railway station, and then turns right at Bahg (Baghan), passing through Guggar Kalan.

-The first road was originally constructed in the 1980s,It was buit by the Efforts of Gen M Aslam Mirza.it was reconstructed following decay in the 2000s.
-The road was built once again in 2020.
+The first road was originally constructed in the 1980s, by the efforts of Gen M Aslam Mirza.
+It was reconstructed following decay in the 2000s, and was built once again in 2020.